facile-it/SourceryTemplates/README.md

 # Sourcery Templates

-A collection of templates for [Sourcery](https://github.com/krzysztofzablocki/Sourcery), writter in [Stencil](https://github.com/kylef/Stencil).
+A collection of templates for [Sourcery](https://github.com/krzysztofzablocki/Sourcery), written in [Stencil](https://github.com/kylef/Stencil).

 The templates include: